finn-no/redux-actions/README.md

 export const reducer = makeReducer(actions);
 ```

 # About

-FINN.no Redux Actions has been in use in various apps within the travel vertical on FINN.no
+Redux Actions has been in use in various apps within the travel vertical on FINN.no since
-since 2017.
+2017.
 The open source version was released in 2019 under the MIT license.

 Copyright © 2019 Schibsted